piratagit/3d-printed-cases-for-M5Stick-Bruce-Firmware-Modules/README.md

 The STL files are below and on the 'files' repository for download.
 Fell free to comment, modify and distribute it.

 It's a v1 that i'm sharing (it's a little loose inside) but it will do trhe trick !!
+Working on it to improve !

 Special thanks for @pr3y for the project and @bmorcelli for the module tips !